brycewray/eleventy_solo/src/posts/2019/02/back-up-jack.md

 Making those copies was something I fretted about for years before I had a system with the oomph to handle digitizing them and the storage to keep them; I was certain the old tapes—some more than thirty years old—would ruin at least partially before I had a chance to save their recordings into a digital format which would preserve them long after I’m gone.
 Odds were that they indeed would’ve deteriorated before I could copy their contents to digital files, or even gotten snarled during whatever copying process I finally could achieve.
 But I got lucky.
 I got ’em all, without a single problem.
 Granted, they’re in 640 &times; 480 resolution and my camera work was hardly stellar, but I have them—safe, sound, sync’d, and quadruple-backed-up.

-So, with a click, I can see our only child, now grown and an outstanding[^10] kindergarten teacher, as a newborn, or as a little girl squawking nervously because she was getting her hair cut for the first time, or as a poised young woman graduating from high school or college and posing with the long-time boyfriend who eventually would become her husband.
+So, with a click, I can see our only child, now grown and an outstanding[^10] kindergarten teacher, as a five-month-old baby, or as a little girl squawking nervously because she was getting her hair cut for the first time, or as a poised young woman graduating from high school or college and posing with the long-time boyfriend who eventually would become her husband.

 I also can see and hear again my father, grandparents, and other relatives who’ve all preceded me in death.